bmc/py-sqlshell/README.md

 * `.tables`: Show the names of the tables in the current database
 * `.url`: Show the SQLAlchemy URL for the current database

-Anything else you type is assumed to be SQL.
+Anything else you type is assumed to be SQL. **Limitation:** Multi-line SQL statements are _not_ currently supported; a newline ends the statement.
+You do not need to end SQL statements with a semicolon, though you can do so, if you wish.
+(I may extend `sqlshell` to support multiline SQL in the future, at which point trailing semicolons will be required.)

 #### Command Completion